otmanesabir/otmanesabir/README.md

 # Hi there, I'm OT (Oh~Tea).

-## I'm a CS Student & Software Engineer
+## I'm a Software Engineer and Computer Science BSc.
+Graduate

-- 👨‍💻 I’m currently working on mobile app development using technologies like Flutter, Firebase, bla, bla, bla...
+- 👨‍💻 Currnetly working on as a Full-Stack Engineer designing technical concepts, building new services and improving existing ones.
-- 📚 I’m currently researching on my project/thesis about an accelerated algorithm for constructive solid geometry.
+- 📚 Enjoy reading, writing, and doing creative work in whichever form it manifests itself.
-- 🎙️ I like Frank Ocean
+- 🎧 I really, really, really enjoy music.

 ## Spotify Playing 🎧